 Novelist Laurie Scott has always had a creative drive that compelled her to pursue many interests.
 Writing and painting are high on that list.
 Recognizing the importance of establishing a secure future, she chose to earn a degree in Education and spent the next thirty-two years enjoying a busy and rewarding career as a teacher.
 Following her retirement she turned more of her attention to the goals that had been sidelined for so long.
 As an artist, she had been exhibiting and selling her work for many years, and she continues to do so.
 As a writer, she has now published two mystery/crime novels and she returns to Word on the Hills to talk about her recent release A MURDER OF CROWES.

-This week we welcome Vicki Delany.
-Vicki is one of Canada’s most prolific and varied crime writers and a national bestseller in the U.S. She has written more than thirty-five books and is currently writing four cozy mystery series: the Tea by the Sea mysteries for Kensington, the Sherlock Holmes Bookshop series for Crooked Lane Books, the Year Round Christmas mysteries for Penguin Random House, and the Lighthouse Library series (as Eva Gates) for Crooked Lane.Vicki is a past president of the Crime Writers of Canada and co-founder and organizer of the Women Killing It Crime Writing Festival.
-She is the 2019 recipient of the Derrick Murdoch award for contributions to Canadian crime writing.
-Vicki lives in Prince Edward County, Ontario.
+Vicki Delany is one of Canada’s most prolific and varied crime writers and a national bestseller in the U.S. She has written more than forty books: clever cozies to Gothic thrillers to gritty police procedurals, to historical fiction and novellas for adult literacy.
+She is currently writing four cozy mystery series: the Catskill Summer Resort mysteries for Penguin Random House, the Tea by the Sea mysteries for Kensington, the Sherlock Holmes Bookshop series for Crooked Lane Books, and the Lighthouse Library series (as Eva Gates) for Crooked Lane.
+Her latest novel A Three Book Problem, the seventh in her Sherlock Holmes Bookshop series, was released this past week.